Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-pseudo-classes-other-states.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-I also have a complete article on the [CSS `:not` selector](https://daily-dev-tips.com/posts/css-not-selector/) if you want some more details.
+I also have a complete article on the [CSS `:not` selector](https://daily-dev-tips.com/posts/css-not-selector/) if you want more details.

 ### `:has`